DEPARTMENT OF COMMERCE

 [photo, World Trade Center, 401 East Pratt St, Baltimore, Maryland] World Trade Center, 17th floor, 401 East Pratt St., Baltimore, MD 21202

-The Division of Business and Industry Sector Development originated in 1959 when the Department of Economic Development was created to encourage businesses to locate in Maryland and to retain and expand existing enterprises (Chapter 185, Acts of 1959).
+The Division of Business Growth and Attraction originated in 1959 when the Department of Economic Development was created to encourage businesses to locate in Maryland and to retain and expand existing enterprises (Chapter 185, Acts of 1959).
 These functions later devolved on the Division of Business Development.
 In 1995, the Division was renamed Division of Marketing and resumed its former name as the Division of Business Development in 1999.
 The Division reorganized in December 2003 into three regional components: Business Development-Baltimore Region; Business Development-Capital Region; and Business Development-Rural Region.
 In February 2007, Business Development-Rural Region was discontinued.
 In September 2008, Regional Development reformed as the Division of Economic Development, and in July 2009 as the Division of Business and Enterprise Development.
-In July 2015, it adopted its present name.
+In July 2015, it was renamed Division of Business and Industry Sector Development, and in January 2025 it as the Division of Business Attraction and Special Projects.
+By May 2026, it was renamed the Division of Business Growth and Attraction.

 World Trade Center, 401 East Pratt St., Baltimore, Maryland, July 2008.
 Photo by Diane F. Evartt.